Students Activities & Clubs

-FINAX is an acronym for "The Finance Association at XLRI" FINAX is a committee of like-minded people who have a flair for Finance and related fields.
+FINAX is a committee of like-minded people who have a flair for Finance and related fields.
 The committee with all its potential strives to promote finance related activities and careers for the students of XLRI.
 It is one of the oldest committees at XLRI and caters to the students having interest in the finance domain.
 The committee organizes various events and seminars/workshops aimed at equipping students with the finance knowledge required to excel in their respective fields.
 To help the student fraternity remain updated about the current on-goings in the field of Finance, FINAX also aims to conduct the activities that are organized every year.
 In line with the Jesuit Spirit of "Magis", the committee endeavors to work for the betterment of student community by presenting them with the every possible opportunity to scale new heights in the domain of Finance.

 FIRE@X is the hub of all IR related activities in XLRI campus.
 It serves as a platform for sharing ideas and discussing key aspects of Employee Relations/ Industrial Relations.
 It helps the students foray into the dynamic world of industrial disputes, resolutions, collective bargaining and agreements.
 FIRE@X organizes acclaimed events throughout the academic year, such as industry interface, live projects/case studies, intra college events, e-newsletter.
 All the activities of FIRE@X are designed with the same purpose in mind: spreading awareness and enthusiasm about the field of Industrial Relations and Labour Law in new and interesting ways.

 GAME, or Global Association for Managing Events, is a GMBA student led initiative with the goal of organizing events across all three partner schools centering on our multi-culture heritage.
 There are multiple nationalities within our large cohort and we each come with our own traditions.
 The name GAME also evokes the fun side of our traditions.
 We want to not only celebrate the holidays of our home countries, but the games and activities associated with those.
 By celebrating those festivals and all their traditions, customs & rituals we bring cultures together.